Peperomia eburnea

-Peperomia eburnea is a species of plant in the genus Peperomia native to Colombia and Ecuador.
+Peperomia eburnea is a species of flowering plant in the family Piperaceae native to Colombia and Ecuador.
 It has a creeping or trailing growth habit, and grows in wet tropical biomes.
 Its foliage is green, and often has a single white stripe, along with red spotted backs of the leaves.
 Sodiro, who collected the type specimen for this species, described the red-mottled variant as maculata, but this variety is not scientifically accepted.